KasiaKasia/ssr-tailwind-company-hierarchical-structure/README.md

 3. Next, open a web browser and navigate to the following address: http://localhost:4000/

 The project includes libraries such as: `@ngrx/store`, `TailwindCSS`.
 The `Composite design pattern` is also applied.
-You can run the project using SSR `Server-side rendering`
+You can run the project using SSR `Server-Side Rendering`

 ## Development server